HoiJean/djangoforbeginners-book/manuscript/ch7.md

 ## Heroku config

 This is our third time deploying an app.
-As with our _message board_ app, there are four changes we need to make so it can be deployed on Heroku.
+As with our _Message Board_ app, there are four changes we need to make so it can be deployed on Heroku.

 * update `Pipfile.lock`
 * new `Procfile`